The World's Fastest Screenplay Contest

 Adaptations of source material or other literary work must be properly referenced and credited.

-All screenplay, television script, or short film script material must be submitted electronically as a PDF digital file.
+All screenplay, television script, or short film script material must be submitted electronically as a PDF digital file with only the TITLE of the script in the filename (no punctuation or words in all CAPS).